DruhanShah/Chess-local/README.md

 A standard chessboard display that can move pieces with clicks.
 Drag-and-drop implementation is a WIP.
 For the rules, the movement patterns of the pieces, checks, absolute pins, castling, pawn promotion and _en passant_ have been added.
 Relative pins don't need to be implemented because they are still legal moves, you'll just lose a queen or so.
 Added Checkmate, Stalemate, 50-move-rule and Threefold Repetition results.
 The game can finally end!
-Draw by Insufficient Material are WIPs.
+Draw by Insufficient Material is a WIP.
+Also, you can flip the board to see the game from Black's perspective now.

 ## To-Do List

 - Draw by Insufficient Material
-- Flip board functionality
 - Sounds for piece moves
 - Multiple themes for appearance
 - Drag-and-Drop moves